hdShang/arxiv-daily/docs/cs-AI/2025-11-25/papers/251120216v1-costnav-a-navigation-benchmark-for-cost-aware-evaluation-of-embodied.md

 ---
 layout: default
-title: CostNav: A Navigation Benchmark for Cost-Aware Evaluation of Embodied Agents
+title: "CostNav: A Navigation Benchmark for Cost-Aware Evaluation of Embodied Agents"
 ---

 # CostNav: A Navigation Benchmark for Cost-Aware Evaluation of Embodied Agents